QCPOLstakepool/cardano-tip-bot/README.md

 ### Direct messages
 You can send a direct message to @CardanoTipBot to view information about your wallet:

-1. `info` will return the following message:
+1. `!info` will return the following message:

     ```
     USE AT YOUR OWN RISKS!